r10o/chip8/README.md

 ## Games

-All the games were written by David Winter and can be found [here](http://www.pong-story.com/chip8/).
+David Winter has written several games for the CHIP-8 which can be found [here](http://www.pong-story.com/chip8/).

 ## More Info